bigodines/bigopool/README.md

 }
 ```

-## Motivation

-This is my take on the approach outlined on this classic blog post: http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/

-I've added support to errors and results

 ## Contributing

 If you can fix a bug or make it faster, I'll buy you coffee.
 PRs that drop code coverage will not be merged.